-The general arrangement and structure of the nervous system is as follows:
+The general arrangement and structure of the nervous

+system is as follows:

 There are two divisions of the nervous system, viz., the Cerebro-Spinal nervous system and the Sympathetic nervous system.
-The Cerebro-Spinal division includes all that portion of the nervous system contained within the cranial cavity and the spinal canal, viz., the brain and the spinal canal.
-This Mode of branching of gether with its nerves which branch off from each.
-This Mode of branching of nerve spinal life, as volition, dies of nerve fibres; 3, a The Sympathetic division includes all that sensation, etc. part of the nervous system located, in the main, in the thoracic, abdominal and pelvic cavities, and which is distributed to the internal organs.
+The Cerebro-Spinal division includes all that portion of the nervous system contained within the cranial cavity gether with its nerves which branch off from each.
+This mode of branching of nerves.-1, 2, two bundles of nerve fibres; 3, a The Sympathetic division includes all that sensation, etc. part of the nervous system located, in the main, in the thoracic, abdominal and pelvic cavities, and which is distributed to the internal organs.
 Its special function is the regulation of involuntary processes, as growth and nutrition.

 The nervous system consists of two kinds of tissue, white and gray.
 These differ from each other not only in color but also in structure and mode of action.
 The white matter constitutes the bulk of the nervous tissue, and is in large quantity on the exterior of the spinal cord and in the interior and lower surface of the brain.
 It is a mass of white, semisolid material, mingled with delicate and transparent connective tissue, forming slender threads, which are called nervous filaments or nerve fibres.
 Nervous filaments are cylindrical, and running longitudinally through the centre of each is a rounded, semi-transparent band of gray color, known as the axis cylinder, which is the essential element of the nerve fibre.
-Through it the nerve current is transmitted.
-These filaments are transmitted, in a varying degree, to all the tissues, and as they emerge from the tissues they come together, forming bundles, which in turn unite with similar bundles and form nerves.
+Through it the nerve current is transmitted. filaments are transmitted, in a varying degree, to all the tissues, and as they emerge from the tissues they come together, forming bundles, which in turn unite with similar bundles and form nerves.
 The structure of a nerve is similar to that of a cable, the individual threads or wires being united into strands, and the strands into the cable itself.
 The nervous filaments. however, are not twisted as are the wires of a cable generally, but for the most part lie parallel to one another, each being separate from its beginning to its end.
-Nerves are of various branch of three fibres; 4, branch of two fibres; 5, 6, branches of single fibres; 7, decussation between two nerves.
+Nerves are of various branch of three fibres: 4, branch of two fibres; 5, 6, branches of single fibres; 7, decussation between two nerves.

-Fosterior view of the spinal cord, - a portion of the cerebrum and ccrebellum, and some of the nerves of the cerebro-spinal system.
-On the left side of the body some of the tissues are removed to show the deeper nerves, while the right side shows certain superficial ones. - CE, ccrebrum; CER, cerebellum; B, nerves distributed to the arm; SC, spinal cord; SN, sciatle nerve.
+Posterior view of the spinal cord,-a portion of the cerebrum and cerebellum, and some of the nerves of the cerebro-spinal system.
+On the left side of the body some of the tissues are removed to show the deeper nerves, while the right side shows certain superficial ones.-CE, cerebrum; CER, cerebellum; B, nerves distributed to the arm; SC, spinal cord; SN, sciatle nerve.